Tom Barabas

-Tom Barabas was an American-Hungarian pianist/keyboardist.
-He studied classical music at the Caracas Conservatory in Venezuela before developing a taste for rock, jazz, and New Age.
+Tom Barabas was an American-Hungarian pianist and keyboardist.
+He studied classical music at the Caracas Conservatory in Venezuela before developing a taste for rock, jazz, and new age music.
 He died in San Diego, California in the spring of 2020 at the age of 85 or 86.

 Early life

 Barabas was born in 1934 in Hungary, where he spent his childhood.
 He began playing music at the age of four in Budapest.
 By age 12, he had attracted the interest and praise of his piano instructors and he made his public debut at the Liszt Conservatory of Music.

 In 1949 his family emigrated to Venezuela where he studied classical piano and composition at the Venezuela Conservatory of Music in Caracas, earning his master's degree in 1957.
 In 1966, Barabas emigrated to the US, living and composing in San Diego, California.

 Live performance

 Barabas's compositional style was distinguished by the influences of his classical Conservatory training, the Latin and Caribbean pop music of Venezuela and North American rock and roll.

 After a successful career performing daily on stage, radio and television in Venezuela, Barabas moved to San Diego in 1966 seeking greater opportunities.
 The Southern California music scene inspired and cultivated his interest in jazz and soon he was opening for figures such as Oscar Peterson, Bill Evans and Ramsey Lewis.
 He later became the house pianist for a five-star resort, and it was during his tenure there that he began playing his own compositions.